Temiyaks/linux-bootcamp/README.md

 In management task we can run many commands like start, stop and delete.

-To delete resource group we used the command line az group delete -- name <state the name of the resource group>
+To delete resource group we used the command line az group delete -- name <state the name of the resource group.

+LAB 3

+AZURE DISKS MANAGEMENT WITH AZURE CLI

+INTRODUCTION

+Azure virtual machines (VMs) use disks to store the operating system, applications, and data.

+I learnt that when a azure virtual manchine is created, two disks is automatically attched to it .

+- Operating system disks

+- Temporary disks